cabforum/servercert/docs/BR.md

 ### 4.2.2 Approval or rejection of certificate applications

-CAs SHALL NOT issue certificates containing Internal Names (see [Section 7.1.4.2.1](#71421-subject-alternative-name-extension)).
+CAs SHALL NOT issue Certificates containing Internal Names or Reserved IP Addresses (see [Section 7.1.4.2.1](#71421-subject-alternative-name-extension)).

 ### 4.2.3 Time to process certificate applications